sarahnorthrup/ticTacToe/README.md

 Follow React guidelines and install formik.
 I added an API that retrieves cat articles and webpages.

 ## Future Improvements
 I want to add a function to keep score and clear score.
+Potentially adding additional CSS formatting.

 This could be accomplished by adding a simple counter for both players.
-Potentially adding additional CSS formatting.
+I think a conditional loop should be fine and then assigning a variable to the sum of the total.
+A clear function could be accomplished by resetting the sum to 0.
+I could update the CSS within the program.
+I could also add some bootstrap themes.
+I usually like to combine both bootstrap and my own customization to the Boostrap.

 ## Lisense
 ### The MIT License